lucs/Test-Selector/README.md

         Default: ｢*｣

-        Here are some examples, escaping the special glob characters to prevent them from being expanded by the shell, and labels they could match or not:
+        Here are some examples, escaping the special characters to prevent them from being expanded by the shell, and labels they could match or not:

             n\*      Yes: n, n1, nything     No: an
             \[ab]\*c Yes: axc, a23c, bc      No: abcd, ebc